JuliaCon/JuliaLangSurvey/SurveyForm.md

 - [ ] Nvidia GPU (Older than 2 years)
 - [ ] Multiple Nvidia GPUs in one box
 - [ ] AMD GPU
+- [ ] Intel GPU
 - [ ] Distributed cluster of GPUs
 - [ ] Google TPU
 - [ ] Google TPU Pod
 - [ ] Other               DO NOT ROTATE
 - [ ] None              DO NOT ROTATE
 - [ ] Don’t know          DO NOT ROTATE

+23. What resources have you found most useful when learning Julia for the first time or when learning how to do something in Julia?
+Please select all that apply.
+ROTATE

+- [ ] JuliaAcademy
+- [ ] Exercism Julia track
+- [ ] Julia manual
+- [ ] Webinars
+- [ ] In-person university courses
+- [ ] Online university courses
+- [ ] Other online courses
+- [ ] JuliaCon presentations
+- [ ] Other presentations
+- [ ] YouTube tutorials
+- [ ] Julia books
+- [ ] None of the above     DO NOT ROTATE
+- [ ] Don’t know          DO NOT ROTATE

-23. Which of the following do you use as part of your work?
+24. Which of the following do you use as part of your work?
 Please select all that apply.
 ROTATE